 Automation for Repetiton

 For repetitive training, methodical practice, or competition, precisely timed and repeatable scenarios can be created.
-Therefore, in either of the two automated modes of operation built into the TAC II, it will execute a series of user-defined Options, and display period choices which we’ll call the Routine.
+Therefore, in either of the two automated modes of operation built into the TAC II, it will execute a series of user-defined Options, and display intervals chosen from a list of available display periods, which we’ll call the Routine.
 The Options allow the TAC II to present both targets either once or twice during execution of the Routine.
 The display period for each presentation can be different or identical periods of time.
 When it is chosen to display both targets twice, the time interval between the two presentations can also be varied.
 Once a Routine has been set, it will repeat each time the button on the remote control is pushed.
 Routines which the user would like to save, can be saved to the Command Module.
 These saved Routines can be recalled anytime in the future, or erased at will.
 You can also switch between the Routines remotely from the firing line.

 Just two examples of the value of two presentations of the targets, are to practice “After Action” and “Reload” drills.